TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 Boom!
 The correct trigger is `ippsec.run`, not command.run.

-We are able to run commands as root:
+We are able to run commands as `root`:

 <br />